 A central part of the development of the Normal Neighborhood Plan was a multi-day community design charrette that took place in Ashland in October 2012.
 Prior to the design charrette, however, the project team developed an initial Concept Plan grounded in data provided by the City of Ashland, surveys, and initial interviews with stakeholders.
 Researching and developing the concept plan gave the project team the opportunity critically consider the existing conditions of the site within the existing context of the city.
 In preparation for the Charrette, the project team investigated patterns for possible development and market conditions necessary to support development.
-This initial concept plan was not intended to be the preferred pattern for development but, as just one of many possible development schemes, it was used as the starting place
+This initial concept plan was not intended to be the preferred pattern for development but, as just one of many possible development schemes, it was used as the starting place for community discussion at an intensive multi-day planning process in Ashland.
 During the four-day design charrette the design team collaborated with City staff, local property owners, their designers, and nearby residents.
 The Charrette concluded with a public presentation of a new draft illustrative plan for future refinement, discussion, development, and implementation.
-While the initial draft concept plan informed the ultimate Normal Neighborhood Plan, community input significantly guided the charrette draft plan which incorporated numerous new and specific elements to better address many local issues.
+While the initial draft concept plan informed the ultimate Normal Neighborhood Plan, community input significantly guided the charrette draft plan which incorporated numerous ne and specific elements to better address many local issues.